qpdf/qpdf/manual/linearization.rst

 =============

-This chapter describes how ``QPDF`` and ``QPDFWriter`` implement creation and processing of linearized PDFS.
+This chapter describes how ``QPDF`` and ``QPDFWriter`` implement creation and processing of linearized PDFs.

 .. _linearization-strategy: